rohantuli7/PyUncharted/README.md

 ## Game and classes description
 An overall of 8 levels are created to depict the working of the game.
 Each of these 8 levels have a unique obstacles and challenges.
 Appropriate error handling has been implemented for every class in the program.
 The following levels were created in the game:

-1. Museum
+### 1. Museum
-•	In this level, the user will enter the Museum and a map will be displayed.
+* In this level, the user will enter the Museum and a map will be displayed.
 The map will contain items at each corner which needs to be checked and if required, stolen.
 Note: only two items can be stolen from the museum.
-•	The user is required to move around the map to check the items and steal the items if they match the description mentioned in the objective.
+* The user is required to move around the map to check the items and steal the items if they match the description mentioned in the objective.
-•	An artifact node can only be visited once.
+* An artifact node can only be visited once.
-•	Class Museum is used simulate the above-mentioned activities.
+* Class Museum is used simulate the above-mentioned activities.
 An image of the museum map is shown with labels around it providing the user with instructions.
 Buttons to show directions are also provided.
-•	Difficulties: structure was not turning out the way it was intended.

-2. Home
+### 2. Home
 * After stealing the items from the museum, the user will return back home and go through each of the items.
 * While checking the map, current possible locations are displayed and the user needs to choose whether they are correct.
 * Failure to choose the correct location will lead to restarting the level.
 * Class Home is used simulate the above-mentioned activities.
 Items previous stolen by the user are used in this level.
 * Images of destinations are shown the user is required to choose the correct one by clicking on the radio button.
-  * Difficulties: resizing and reshaping images cannot be done directly by tkinter and an extra module (PIL) is required.

 3. Market
-•	After deciding the location, the user will need to buy a few items with respect to 3 sets of conditions observed in the region.
+* After deciding the location, the user will need to buy a few items with respect to 3 sets of conditions observed in the region.
-•	For purchasing items in this level, the user has only been allotted 100$.
+* For purchasing items in this level, the user has only been allotted 100$.
-•	With respect to each of the conditions, a set of items will be displayed and the user is required to choose the most appropriate ones while not exceeding the money allotted for this task.
+* With respect to each of the conditions, a set of items will be displayed and the user is required to choose the most appropriate ones while not exceeding the money allotted for this task.
-•	Class Market is used simulate the above-mentioned activities.
+* Class Market is used simulate the above-mentioned activities.
 Items and prices for respective conditions are shown in the form of check boxes where in only the correct sum of values will lead to the next level
-•	Difficulties: tkinter does not automatically provide a method for selection of n checkboxes out of a set checkboxes.

 4. Jungle without obstacles
 •	The expedition begins with the user reaching the location previously discovered and entering the jungle.